Temporal quartic variation for non-linear stochastic heat equations with piecewise constant coefficients: Abstract

 \section{Abstract}

-In this article, we consider a stochastic partial differential equation with piecewise constant coefficients driven by a nonlinear Gaussian space-time white noise.
-We study the limit behavior of the temporal quartic variation.
-As an application, we deduce an estimator based on corresponding results.
+We consider a stochastic partial differential equation with piecewise constant coefficients driven by multiplicative space-time white noise.
+We establish the existence and uniqueness of its mild solution in the sense of Walsh and investigate the asymptotic behavior of its temporal quartic variation.
+As an application, we construct a consistent estimator based on the resulting quartic variation formula.

 \baselineskip = 14pt